Xomega-Net/Xomega.Docs/docs/framework/services/updating.md

 #### Error message resources

-For the standard validation attributes you can specify either a direct error message or the message resource name and a resource type.
+For the standard validation attributes, you can specify either a direct error message or the message resource name and a resource type.
 The resource type needs to point to a class similar to the `.Designer.cs` class generated from a specific resource set, which means that you cannot use the [hierarchical resources](errors#resources) that are set up in the current DI container.

 Attributes `XRequired` and `XMaxLength` use the hierarchical resources for default error message codes `Validation_Required` and `Validation_MaxLength` (or `Validation_MaxLengths` for multiple values) that are defined in the `Xomega.Framework.Messages` class.
-This means that you can easily override the texts for those error codes in your specific projects, if you need to customize them.
+This means that you can easily override the texts for those error codes in your specific projects if you need to customize them.

 #### Validation of collections

 If your property has a collection of values, which will be saved as rows in a database table, then you may need to make sure that each individual value in the collection is valid, e.g. doesn't exceed the maximum length for that DB column.
 The standard validation attributes don't validate individual values in a collection, requiring you to create a custom validation attribute.

-The `XMaxLength` attribute can be applied to a collection of strings, and will check the length of each value.
+The `XMaxLength` attribute can be applied to a collection of strings and will check the length of each value.
 The error message will include the specific values that exceed the maximum length to help the user identify them in a long list.

 The following snippet illustrates the usage of these validation attributes provided by Xomega Framework.